The Committee for Dulles Community Outreach Committee

 How We Raise Funds:

-The volunteer-run 501 (c)(3) committee raises funds throughout the year through a number of activities, including raffles, the Dulles Day 5k/10k run, the CFD’s golf tournament, and contributions from supporting individuals, organizations, and corporations.
+The volunteer-run 501 (c)(3) committee raises funds by hosting a number of events throughout the year to including raffles, raffles, silent auctions, the Dulles 5K/10K on the Runway, the CFD Annual Golf Tournament, and contributions from supporting individuals, organizations, and corporations.

 To date, the Committee has awarded: